Devilla/docs/ens-improvement-proposals/ensip-9-multichain-address-resolution.md

 Ripple addresses are encoded using a version of base58check with an alternative alphabet, described [here](https://xrpl.org/base58-encodings.html).
 Two types of ripple addresses are supported, 'r-addresses', and 'X-addresss'. r-addresses consist of a version byte followed by a 20 byte hash, while X-addresses consist of a version byte, a 20 byte hash, and a tag, specified [here](https://github.com/xrp-community/standards-drafts/issues/6).

-Both address types should be stored in ENS by performing ripple's version of base58check decoding and storing them directly (including version byte).
+Both address types should be stored in PNS by performing ripple's version of base58check decoding and storing them directly (including version byte).
 For example, the ripple address `rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn` decodes to and is stored as `004b4e9c06f24296074f7bc48f92a97916c6dc5ea9`, while the address `X7qvLs7gSnNoKvZzNWUT2e8st17QPY64PPe7zriLNuJszeg` decodes to and is stored as `05444b4e9c06f24296074f7bc48f92a97916c6dc5ea9000000000000000000`.

 **CashAddr**